handl3r/proxy-fileserver/README.md

     * CREDENTIAL_GOOGLE_OAUTH2_FILE=certificates/credentials.json google oauth drive credential
     * TOKEN_GOOGLE_OAUTH2_FILE=certificates/token.json path to save token
     * GOOGLE_OAUTH2_ENABLE=ON default is ON // if set to OFF, use must config service account
+    * INTERACTIVE_MODE=OFF default is off.
+Set to ON when use want to interact with terminal to exchange google access token

 - .env and binary file must be in the same folder